Are you a cross stitching newbie? Here’s everything you need to know to get started.

 Study your design

 Look at the different stitches, the colors, the large areas using one thread.
-Understand your pattern chart, the symbols.
+Understand your pattern chart and symbols.
 If you’re still not sure how to read a pattern chart, check out this article.

-For absolute beginners, focus on getting a design that only has full cross stitches rather than partial stitches.
-Better leave those for when you’re more advanced in the craft and that you mastered the basic one.
-Don’t worry about it though, designs with only full stitches are just as good and will look as beautiful as any!
+For absolute beginners, focus on a design that only has full cross stitches rather than partial stitches.
+Leave those for when you’re more advanced and have mastered the basics.
+Designs with full stitches are just as good and will still look beautiful.

 Prepare your fabric

-Before even touching your fabric, go ahead and wash your hands from any oil residue, creams etc… These can seriously stain your fabric.
-Be careful as well not to have any wine, tea, liquids nearby as these can also ruin your work.
+Before touching your fabric, wash your hands to remove any oil residue, creams etc… These can seriously stain your fabric.
+Be careful also not to have any wine, tea or liquids nearby that could ruin your work.

 To learn more about fabric care, check out this article.

-Since the fabric frays and taking into consideration future finishing, you should leave a couple of inches free from all four sides before cutting the fabric and stitching.
+Since the fabric frays (and you’ll need to finish edges later), leave a couple of inches around all four sides before cutting the fabric.

-Once you have the total piece ready, secure the edges so it doesn’t fray any further while working on it.
+Then secure the edges with zigzag stitch, or a fold and quick running stitch, so it doesn’t fray while you’re working on it.

 Where to start that first stitch?

-There are two different types of stitchers, the ones who start in the middle and the ones who start on the top left (maybe that’s just me).
+There are two different types of stitchers, the ones who start in the middle and the ones who start on the top left.

-Find the center of your design then find the center of your fabric.
-That’s where you should start.
-From there on, it’s all a counting game.
-Your stitches will follow the chart: every stitch is a symbol on the chart along with its corresponding color of thread.
+We recommend finding the center of your design, finding the center of your fabric, and starting there.
+(This is the simplest way to ensure the design sits evenly on the fabric with enough room for finishing.)
+From there, it’s all a counting game following the chart.
+Every stitch is a symbol on the chart along with its corresponding color of thread.

 Prepare your floss

-Choose the right color for that stitch according to your chart.
-If you’re following our recommendation and using the 6 strand cotton floss, you’re going to have to separate the strands.
+Choose the right color for each stitch according to your chart.
+If you’re following our recommendation and using 6 strand cotton floss, you’ll have to separate the strands.

 My first cross stitching project went straight to the trash because I had no idea I wasn’t supposed to use the thread as is!

-Cut up an arms length of the thread and look closely to identify the individual strands.
+Cut an arms length of the thread and look closely to identify the individual strands.